Project Configurations for Android πŸ› οΈ

 Phrase Configuration

-Phrase is a platform we use to collaborate between developers, product managers, and clients in terms of localization and translation management.
+Phrase is a platform the team uses to collaborate between developers, product managers, and clients in terms of localization and translation management.

 Phrase is useful as a Single Source of Truth.
-Once we have any translations update, we can sync by pushing or pulling it with our repository through Phrase CLI.
+Once any translations are updated, they can be synced by pushing or pulling them with the repository through Phrase CLI.

 Setting up the Phrase Client